 - Picking at skin

-- Seek help: Contact your Mental Health Professional, to understand and if you agitated depression and what are the symptoms and treatment followed.
+- Seek help: Contact your Mental Health Professional, to understand this kind of depression and what are the symptoms and treatment followed.

 - Risk of Suicide: The risk of suicide is more in agitated depression, henceforth, it would be great to keep certain tips handy to avoid any extreme step.
 You can save crisis prevention helpline number and do not keep any sharp object around you.